 The abuse and degradation of transgender people

-One quick internet search pulls up porn genres and entire porn sites specifically dedicated to the abuse, degradation, and humiliation of transgender people.
+A quick internet search reveals porn genres and sites dedicated to the abuse, degradation, and humiliation of transgender individuals.

 Now, not all porn featuring transgender individuals is focused on their belittlement and humiliation, but too many videos are.

-This is an especially challenging issue because the porn industry is one of the most prominent places where trans people are featured and normalized, but that normalization often comes at a price.
-Many of these videos are clearly focused on “punishing” and humiliating them with forced, painful sex acts, often using highly derogatory and offensive terms.
+This is an especially challenging issue.
+The porn industry is one of the most prominent places where trans people are featured and normalized.
+Still, that normalization often comes at a price.
+Many of these videos clearly focus on punishing and humiliating individuals.
+They depict forced, painful sex acts and often use highly derogatory and offensive terms.

 Here are some examples of content on the world’s largest porn site, XVideos, featuring categories of transgender individuals that capitalize on derogatory terms.
-Notice how the search bar auto-populates the terms even with only a couple of characters typed in, and the numbers on the right are how many videos correlate with the terms on the left.
+Notice how the search bar auto-populates terms even after typing just a couple of characters.
+The numbers on the right show how many videos correlate with the terms on the left.

 Whether it’s intentional or not, the ideals portrayed in porn teach the consumer what is sexually acceptable, especially seeing as many young people turn to porn for information about sex.
 This is especially problematic when considering the prevalence of derogatory terms and abuse of transgender people on mainstream porn sites.
 What is this content doing to perpetuate the degradation and dehumanization of trans people in real life?